luspi/previewqt/README.md

 If you like the overall concept of PreviewQt but would like to have more features, [check out the fully featured image viewer PhotoQt](https://photoqt.org).

+## Companion applications

+There are some companion application to PreviewQt:
+1. There is a remote control application (called `PreviewQtRemote`), shipped as part of the PreviewQt source code, that is anothing but a small square that stays in the foreground and can be moved anywhere out of the way.
+Dropping any file on that square passes that file on to PreviewQt.
+2. If you are running KDE Plasma 6, there is a plasmoid that itegrates nicely into your desktop.
+Dropping any file on that plasmoid shows an immediate preview with basic interaction.
+Double clicking that preview open PreviewQt for further handling.

 ## Download and Install

 PreviewQt can be installed in various ways.
-You can find a selection of them (Windows installer, Flatpak, etc.) [listed on the website: https://photoqt.org/previewqt](https://photoqt.org/previewqt)
+You can find a selection of them (Windows installer, Flatpak, etc.) [listed on the website: https://photoqt.org/previewqt](https://previewqt.org/)

 Instructions of how to build PreviewQt from source can be found in the INSTALL file in the root of the source directory.